-The effect on staff and residents during outbreak events should not be underestimated especially where there have been deaths in the RCF.
-Every effort should be made to support those who are impacted by outbreak events
+- The effect on staff and residents during outbreak events should not be underestimated especially where there have been deaths in the RCF.
+Every effort should be made to support those who are impacted by outbreak events - One of the key supports to staff is to promote vaccination.
+It is important that staff with questions about the benefits and risks of vaccination have access to appropriate support.

-6 Care of the dying